Compressed Hypothesis Testing: To Mix or Not to Mix?: Mathematical Models

 for an arbitrarily small $\epsilon>0$.

-Our approach is motivated by compressed sensing technique.
-However, our approach has a major difference from compressed sensing.
-In our setup, each random variable $X_i$ takes an \emph{independent} realization in each measurement, while in the conventional compressed sensing problem $y = Ax$, where $y$ is the observation vector $y \in \mathbb{R}^{m \times 1}$ and $A \in \mathbb{R}^{m \times n}$ is a sensing matrix, the vector $x = [x_1,x_2,x_3,...,x_n]^T$ takes the same \emph{deterministic} values across all the measurements.
-In some sense, our problem is a probabilistic ``random-variable'' generalization of the compressed sensing problem.
-In compressed sensing, Bayesian compressed sensing stands out as one model where prior probability distributions of the vector $x$ is considered \cite{BayesianCS1, StatisticalCS2}.
-However, in \cite{BayesianCS1, StatisticalCS2}, the vector $x = [x_1,x_2,x_3,...,x_n]^T$ is \emph{fixed} once the random variables are realized from the prior probability distribution, and then remains \emph{unchanged} across different measurements.
+Our approach is inspired by compressed sensing technique \cite{candes2005decoding,Neighborlypolytope,DonohoTanner,duarte2011structured}.
+However, our problem has a major difference from the conventional compressed sensing problem introduced in \cite{candes2005decoding,Neighborlypolytope,DonohoTanner,duarte2011structured}.
+In our problem setup, each random variable $X_i$ takes an \emph{independent} realization in each measurement, while in the conventional compressed sensing problem $\by = \bA\bx$, where $\by \in \R^{m \times 1}$ is the observation vector and $\bA \in \R^{m \times n}$ is a sensing matrix, the vector $\bx = [x_1,x_2,x_3,...,x_n]^T$ takes the same \emph{deterministic} values across all the measurements.
+In some sense, our problem is a compressed sensing problem dealing with random variables taking different values across measurements.
+Bayesian compressed sensing stands out as one model where prior probability distributions of the vector $\bx$ is considered \cite{BayesianCS1, StatisticalCS2}.
+However, in \cite{BayesianCS1, StatisticalCS2}, the vector $\bx = [x_1,x_2,x_3,...,x_n]^T$ is \emph{fixed} once the random variables are realized from the prior probability distribution, and then remains \emph{unchanged} across different measurements.
 That is fundamentally different from our setting where random variables dramatically change across different measurements.
-There also exist a collection of research works discussing compressed sensing for \emph{smoothly} time-varying signals \cite{timevaryingGiannakis, Vaswani, DavidTimeVarying}.
-In contrast, the objects of interest in this research are random variables taking \emph{completely independent} realizations at different time indices, and we are interested in recovering statistical information of random variables, rather than recovering the deterministic values.
+There also exists a collection of research works \cite{timevaryingGiannakis, Vaswani, DavidTimeVarying,ziniel2013dynamic} discussing compressed sensing for \emph{smoothly} time-varying signals.
+In contrast to \cite{timevaryingGiannakis, Vaswani, DavidTimeVarying,ziniel2013dynamic}, the objects of interest in this research are random variables taking \emph{completely independent} realizations at different time indices, and we are interested in recovering statistical information of random variables, rather than recovering the deterministic values.

-\textbf{Notations}: We denote a random variable and its realization by an uppercase letter and the corresponding lowercase letter respectively.
-We use $X_i$ to refer to the $i$-th element of the random variable vector $X$.
-We reserve calligraphic uppercase letters $\mathcal{S}$ and $\mathcal{K}$ for index sets, where $\mathcal{S} = \{q\; :\; 1 \leq q \leq n \} = \{q\}_{q=1}^{n}$, and $\mathcal{K} \subseteq \mathcal{S}$.
-We use superscripts to represent time indices.
-Hence, $x^j$ represents the realization of a random variable vector $X$ at time $j$.
-We reserve the lowercase letters $f$ and $p$ for probability density functions.
-We also denote the probability density function $p_X(x)$ as $p(x)$ or $p_{X}$ for simplicity.